 If you choose to use chillies instead, I’d probably opt-out for the hot paprika if you don’t want it too hot.
 Just use your instincts when it comes to how spicy you want to make it.

 The pasta I used was a blend of quinoa and rice.
-We love this one!
-I like the mixed gluten free kinds of pasta as they have a better flavour and texture.
+We found one at our local bulk foods store.
+I like the mixed gluten-free kinds of pasta as they have a better flavour and texture.

 I’m not the biggest fan of plain corn pasta as it has a cardboard-like taste to me.
 Who wants to eat cardboard!?!
 That’s the same as some pieces of bread, crackers and wraps.
 Hopefully, if you accidentally stumble across one, it doesn’t put you off eating it for life!